peterstansfeld/palavo/README.md

 `$ cd config1`

-Repeat the rest of the previous build process, only use this CMAKE command instead:
+Repeat the rest of the previous build process, only use this CMAKE command:

 `$ cmake ../../../ -DPICO_BOARD=pico2 -DPALAVO_CONFIG=1`